CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 ## Cumulus NetQ Streaming Telemetry Platform

-Built using the same open, modern, web-scale principals that inspires Cumulus Linux, [Cumulus NetQ](https://www.nvidia.com/en-us/networking/ethernet-switching/netq/) is a highly-scalable, modern network operations toolset that provides unprecedented visibility to your network operations in real time.
-Cumulus NetQ is designed from the ground up to process large amounts of data to deliver real-time insights and perform complex network-wide troubleshooting and validation tasks at nearly any scale.
+Built using the same open, modern, web-scale principals that inspires Cumulus Linux, [Cumulus NetQ](https://www.nvidia.com/en-us/networking/ethernet-switching/netq/) is a highly scalable, modern network operations toolset that provides unprecedented visibility to your network operations in real time.
+By design, Cumulus NetQ can process large amounts of data to deliver realtime insights and perform complex networkwide troubleshooting and validation tasks at nearly any scale.

 Adding Cumulus NetQ to a network powered by Cumulus Linux heightens visibility, eases troubleshooting, and enriches existing monitoring and operational strategies with an all-in-one tool that provides information such as: